DataBiosphere/azul/CONTRIBUTING.rst

 * Except for log messages (see below), we don't use the ``%`` operator or the ``str.format()`` method.
 We use ``f''`` strings or string concatenation.
-When chosing between the latter two, we use the one that yields the shortest expression.
+When choosing between the latter two, we use the one that yields the shortest expression.
 When both alternatives yield an expression of equal lengths, we prefer string concatenation::